AI Agent Index

 Which is best for my team — Elicit vs Consensus?

-Elicit is best for: Researchers conducting systematic literature reviews or extracting data across multiple papers.
-Consensus is best for: Anyone who needs a fast, cited answer to a specific scientific or research question.
+Elicit is best for: Researchers conducting systematic literature reviews, meta-analyses, or structured data extraction across multiple papers.
+Consensus is best for: Clinicians, academics, and policy researchers who need fast, cited peer-reviewed answers to specific scientific questions.

 How does pricing compare between Elicit vs Consensus?